UsabilityEngineering/bennys-ux-portfolio/j02/README.md

 ### [Example F3](https://i.imgur.com/D2qduDQ.mp4)

-Every morning I would usually have to wait 1-2 minutes on the computer loading up all the background applications.
-I would be waiting until the loading was done, then it would let me launch the browser and from there I would have to individually type out each webpage that is needed.
+Every morning I usually have to wait 1-2 minutes on the computer loading up all the background applications.
+I would be waiting until the loading was done, so it lets me launch the browser and from there I have to individually type out each webpage that is needed.
 Safe to say that the stream deck has been saving roughly 5 minutes each morning.
 However, now every morning I turn on my computer, I press a couple buttons and I am instantly ready to accomplish what is needed for that day.

 I believe that the stream deck was built with efficiency in mind.
 It allows the user to accomplish their tasks faster than ever.
 Having a stream deck also helps in making those forgetful key command shortcuts easier to use.
 You can just assign that shortcut command to a button once, and it will activate upon it being pressed.
+How cool is that!